britram/taps-transports/draft-ietf-taps-transports.md

 unacknowledged data that can be outstanding at a given time.
 The window scale option {{RFC7323}} allows a receiver to use windows greater than 64KB.

-All TCP senders provide Congestion Control {{RFC5681}}: This uses a separate window, where each time congestion is detected, this congestion window is reduced.
-Most of the used congestion control mechanisms use one of three mechanisms to detect congestion: A retransmission timer (with exponential back-up), detection of loss (interpreted as a congestion signal), or Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see
+All TCP senders provide congestion control {{RFC5681}}.
+Each time congestion is detected, a separate congestion window is reduced.
+Most of the commonly deployed congestion control mechanisms use one of three mechanisms to detect
+congestion:

+- a retransmission timer (with exponential back-off)
+- detection of loss (interpreted as a congestion signal), or
+- Explicit Congestion Notification (ECN) {{RFC3168}} to provide early signaling (see {{I-D.ietf-aqm-ecn- benefits}}).

-{{I-D.ietf-aqm-ecn-benefits}}).
-In addition, a congestion control mechanism may react to changes in delay as an early indication for congestion.
+In addition, congestion control mechanisms may react to changes in delay as an early indication for congestion.

-A TCP protocol instance can be extended {{RFC4614}} and tuned.
+TCP protocol instances can be extended {{RFC4614}} and tuned.
 Some features are sender-side only, requiring no negotiation with the receiver; some are receiver-side only, some are explicitly negotiated during connection setup.